-Here, you can create rules to different custom audiences.
+Here, you can create rules for different custom audiences.
 In the past, you could only create website custom audiences from URLs.
 Now you can do a custom combination for whatever you want.
 This way, you can show really targeted ads for people who come to your website.
 In Facebook Custom Audiences, you can say how long you want to track the data with a maximum of 180 days.

 A couple things worth mentioning: